18 Dec 2024

 Both sets of regulations seek to minimise deforestation or forest degradation worldwide.

-Full details of, and accompanying guidance documents for, both sets of regulations are not yet available.
+Full details of, and accompanying guidance documents for UKFRC are not yet available.
+This resource carries links to currently available documents relating to EUDR.

 The Agricultural Industries Confederation (AIC) - the UK trade association for agricultural supply businesses including animal feed manufacturers and crop commodity merchants - has collated the following commonly asked questions and answers to help provide some clarity and guidance on the issues that its Members and other industry stakeholders are raising.